Oakland's attributes combine to position the city as one of the most important international trade markets in the world.

 Oakland has one General Purpose Zone for the benefit of those who chose to maximize Foreign Trade Zone benefits without needing any FTZ subzone designation of their own.
 Oakland’s current General Purpose Zone operator Matson Logistics has been providing such warehousing, as well as consulting services, since 2008.
 For more information about Matson Logistics FTZ services, contact Bill Whelan at Matson, (510) 383-9406.

-For general information about Oakland's Foreign Trade Zone license and the status of our application for the Alternative Site Framework, contact Aliza Gallo, Economic Development Coordinator, at firstname.lastname@example.org or (510) 238-7405.
+For general information about Oakland's Foreign Trade Zone license, contact Steve Lautze, at email@example.com or (510) 238-4973.